Arction/lcjs-example-0703-customhtmlcursor/README.md

 // Add custom action when user moves mouse over series area. chart.onSeriesBackgroundMouseMove((_, event) => {
-    // `event` is a native JavaScript event, which packs the active mouse location in `clientX` and `clientY` properties. const mouseLocationClient = { x: event.clientX, y: event.clientY }
+    // `event` is a native JavaScript event, which packs the active mouse location in `clientX` and `clientY` properties.

-    // Before using client coordinates with LCJS, the coordinates have to be translated relative to the LCJS engine. const mouseLocationEngine = chart.engine.clientLocation2Engine(mouseLocationClient.x, mouseLocationClient.y)

-    // Now that the coordinates are in the correct coordinate system, they can be used
-    // to solve data points, or further translated to any Axis.

-    // (1) Translate mouse location an Axis. const mouseLocationAxis = translatePoint(
-        mouseLocationEngine,
-        // Source coordinate system.
-        chart.engine.scale,
-        // Target coordinate system.
-        series[0].scale,
-    )

-    // (2) Solve nearest data point from a series to the mouse. const nearestDataPoint = series.solveNearestFromScreen(mouseLocationEngine)
+    // it can be used for solving nearest data point ... const nearestDataPoint = series.solveNearestFromScreen(event)

-    // `nearestDataPoint` is either `undefined`, or an object
-    // which contains a collection of information about the solved data point.
+    // ... or translated to a pair of Axes const mouseLocationAxis = chart.translateCoordinate(event, chart.coordsAxis)
 })
 ```